ED courses are normally not available to non-education students. Exceptions are ED 4791, ED 3021, ED 3031, ED 3043, ED 3063.

 A course designed to inform beginning teachers about the most significant ideas (and the people who originated them) that have influenced the development of contemporary education.

-Traditional First Nations pedagogy and concepts of education in comparison with those which have shaped formal schooling.
-Roles and responsibilities of schools, teachers, and communities in educating First Nations students.
+Explores traditional First Nations pedagogy and concepts of education in comparison with those which have shaped formal schooling.
+It will further describe roles and responsibilities of schools, teachers, and communities in educating First Nations students.

 A course that follows the changing public perception and treatment of children in western society from the Seventeenth Century to the present.
 Children in Maritime Canada are featured prominently.